 Let’s face it.
-Cost is a key factor in decision making — more often than not, it is the factor.
+Cost is a key factor in decision-making — more often than not, it is the factor.

-Level of support
+Level of Support

-The cost of support services is driven by price and volume.
+The cost of managed services is driven by price and volume.
 How much support will you need on a monthly, quarterly, and yearly basis?
 Scope out your activity level by identifying recurring tasks and how often you have break/fix issues.
 Are you looking to enhance your system’s capabilities?
 You may be behind on applying patches to get your system current.

-Mix of technologies
+Mix of Technologies

 Find Your Customized Savings

-Application vs. infrastructure needs
+Application vs. Infrastructure Needs

-Determine if your needs will revolve more around the finance user community, traditional IT support for your Hyperion environment, or both — this will be a cost-driving factor.
+Determine if your needs will revolve more around the finance user community, traditional IT support for your Oracle EPM environment, or both — this will be a cost-driving factor.
 Application support generally involves helping the finance user community with any issues that arise in day-to-day functional operations, such as assistance with an Essbase data load or modifying and creating a Planning business rule.